Home

 There are many drugs, substances and conditions (like sweating!) that can deplete magnesium.
 You can refer to each individual drug if you are concerned about Magnesium Depletion.
 While not a complete list of all of the drugs that can deplete magnesium, it's a start:

-And if you can't yet see why this would be a problem, get the book Magnesium Medicine to see why a lack of magnesium could be contributing to the epidemic of chronic health problems that are occurring today- AND what you can do about them!!
+And if you can't yet see why this would be a problem, get the book The Magnesium Miracle to see why a lack of magnesium could be contributing to the epidemic of chronic health problems that are occurring today- AND what you can do about them!!
 Keep reading to find out what the RIGHT magnesium dosage is to prevent and restore magnesium depletion...

 Next --->